powersync-ja/self-host-demo/README.md

 ### Connections

-Populate the `replication->connections` entry with your SQL server connection details.
+Populate the `replication->connections` entry with your Postgres database connection details.

 A simple Postgres server is provided in the `ps-postgres.yaml` Docker compose file.
 Be sure to keep the credentials in `powersync.yaml` in sync with the config in `ps-postgres.yaml` if using this server.